phil294/AHK_X11/README.md

 Commands behave mostly autonomous.
 See for example `src/cmd/file/file-copy.cr`: All that is needed for most commands is `min_args`, `max_args`, the `run` implementation and the correct class name: The last part of the class name (here `FileCopy`) is automatically inferred to be the actual command name in scripts.
 Regarding `run`: Anything can happen here, but several commands will access the `thread` or `thread.runner`, mostly for `thread.runner.get_user_var`, `thread.get_var` and `thread.runner.set_user_var`.

-GUI: A bit more complex than the other missing commands.
-Some wiring is still missing (variables, positioning, multi window etc.).
-Once that is done, all known controls need to be translated into GTK.
-For that, both the [GTK Docs for C](https://docs.gtk.org/gtk3) and `lib/gobject/src/gtk/gobject-cache-gtk.cr` will be helpful.
+GUI: Most controls and their options still need to be translated into GTK.
+For that, both the [GTK Docs for C](https://docs.gtk.org/gtk3) and `lib/gobject/src/gtk/gobject-cache-gtk.cr` are be helpful.

 A more general overview:
 - `src/build` does the parsing etc. and is mostly complete